Prabhashie/iress/README.md

     1. Download the iress folder.
     2. Inside the iress/submission/ directory, run the command 'python setup.py install' to install the package import setup.
     3. Inside the iress/submission/src directory, run play_robot1.py as 'python play_robot1.py'.
     P.S.
-Whenever changes are done to the libraries, the setup file should be reinstalled in order for the changes to be reflected in other files.
+Whenever changes are done to the modules imported from other packages, the setup file should be reinstalled in order for the changes to be reflected in other files.

 Input types:
     Currently implemented for standard input.